-SchoolHouse Connection works to overcome homelessness through education.
+SchoolHouse Connection is a national organization working to overcome homelessness through education.
+We provide strategic advocacy and technical assistance in partnership with early childhood programs, schools, institutions of higher education, service providers, families, and youth.
 We believe education is the only permanent solution to homelessness.
 Our vision is that children and youth experiencing homelessness have full access to quality learning, birth through higher education, so they will never be homeless as adults, and the next generation will never be homeless.

 SchoolHouse Connection is the nation’s leading expert on the early care and education of children and youth experiencing homelessness.
 We have ushered to passage critical policies and programs for children and youth experiencing homelessness, and provided extensive technical assistance on these policies, including:

 - The McKinney-Vento Act, as amended by the Every Student Succeeds Act;

 - The Head Start Act and Program Performance Standards;